chenphopp/7_Wonders_Classification_CNN/README.md

 ## 1. Introduction
-This project aims to evaluate and compare the performance of four CNN pre-trained models — VGG16, ResNet50V2, Xception, and InceptionV3 — originally trained on the ImageNet dataset, by fine-tuning them to classify the New 7 Wonders of the World, which include:
+This project aims to evaluate and compare the performance of four CNN pre-trained models — VGG, ResNet, Inception and NasNetMobile — originally trained on the ImageNet dataset, by fine-tuning them to classify the New 7 Wonders of the World, which include:
 ```
 1. Great Wall of China
 2. Petra (Jordan)